3SigmaTech/zen-autoassign/README.md

 For companies and teams with sophisticated workflows this can lead to tickets being sent to multiple agents at a time.

 This app solves that problem by assigning the ticket directly to the agent on view.
 No more duplication of effort!
 Simply set which Ticket Groups should be auto-assigned and the app will do the rest.
-As soon as an agent in that group views a ticket from that group, it will assign to them.
+As soon as an agent in that group(s) views a ticket from that group(s), it will assign to them.

+This unobtrusive application will sit in the ticket sidebar and display the result of its "decision" (to assign, or not and why).
+Please review the installation instructions for a list of available configuration options.

 If you like this app, but it is missing a feature critical to your workflow: [Let us know!](https://support.3sigmatechnologies.com/hc/en-us/requests/new?ticket_form_id=13806449792525)